Jawed Sheikh: Personal life

-Sheikh's first marriage was with Zinat Mangi, a television and film supporting actress of that era, with whom he has a daughter, Momal Sheikh and a son Shehzad Sheikh.
+Sheikh's first marriage was with Zinat Mangi, a television and film supporting actress of that era, with whom he has a daughter, Momal Sheikh and a son Shahzad Sheikh.
 His second marriage was to a British singer and actress, Salma Agha.
 Since his second divorce, he is still officially single but has been linked to several Lollywood film actresses.
 He is the brother of Saleem Sheikh and Safeena Sheikh, brother-in-law of Behroze Sabzwari and uncle of Shehroz Sabzwari.
 In news media interviews, he has a reputation of speaking frankly and candidly.